dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2695: Economic measures can enhance personal autonomy.
+### T2695: Personal freedom and autonomy stem from economic growth.

 |Support|
 |---|